nodejs/nodejs.dev/src/documentation/0039-node-http-post/index.md

 ---
-title: Make an HTTP POST request using Node
+title: Make an HTTP POST request using Node.js
-description: 'Find out how to make an HTTP POST request using Node'
+description: 'Find out how to make an HTTP POST request using Node.js'
 author: flaviocopes
 ---

-There are many ways to perform an HTTP POST request in Node, depending on the abstraction level you want to use.
+There are many ways to perform an HTTP POST request in Node.js, depending on the abstraction level you want to use.

-The simplest way to perform an HTTP request using Node is to use the Axios library:
+The simplest way to perform an HTTP request using Node.js is to use the Axios library:

 ```js
 const axios = require('axios')